-- A great way to make sure you execute on these tasks is to use Pomodoro technique, which would help you focus on the task more productively.
-Read more about Pomodoro technique here.
+- A great way to make sure you execute these tasks is to use the Pomodoro technique, which would help you focus on the task more productively.
+Read more about the Pomodoro technique here.

-- To make wise planning a habit, you must devote one place where you will write down your “Do” tasks daily to make planning wisely a habit that sticks.
-In Office Hero planner, there is dedicated space daily and monthly to pin down the tasks that are Important and Urgent and even breaking them down into actionable steps.
-Check it out here.
+- To make wise planning a habit, you must devote one place where you will write down your “Do” tasks on a regular basis.
+In any planner, it is possible to dedicate space daily and monthly to pin down the tasks that are Important and Urgent and even break them down into actionable steps.

 The "Decide" quadrant

 The second quadrant of The Eisenhower Matrix we call “Decide“.
 These tasks are important but less urgent.

-Efficient time managers leave fewer things unplanned and therefore try to manage most of their work in the second quadrant, reducing stress by terminating urgent and important to-dos to a reasonable date in the near future whenever a new task comes in.
+Efficient time managers leave fewer things unplanned and therefore try to manage most of their work in the second quadrant.
+It is reducing stress by terminating urgent and important to-dos to a reasonable date in the near future whenever a new task comes in.

-Remember – only because these are not considered as urgent doesn’t mean you shouldn’t schedule realistic deadlines, so make sure to set yourself a fair time estimate.
+Remember – only because these are not considered urgent doesn’t mean you shouldn’t schedule realistic deadlines.
+Make sure to set yourself a fair time estimate.

 The "Delegate" quadrant